tamarapopov/Cypress-io/README.md

 # Cypress-io
-First tests writes in Cypress io
+The first tests written in Cypress io

 # Installing
 Installing Cypress via `npm` or `yarn`: